19 days, 18 nights, approximately 3000 Miles

 First stop will be at “The Largest Harley Davidson Dealers in the USA” Barnett Harley Davidson in El Paso – huge and amazing!
 Our ride soon sees cruising out of New Mexico and into the wide open spaces of Texas.
-Next stop is the Davis Mountains where we may have the chance to call in at the McDonald Space Observatory before wending our way down through Fort Davis to our overnight stay in the town of Alpine.
+We’ll take the quiet, twisty roads through the Davis Mountains for some fun riding, before wending our way down through the quaint little town of Fort Davis, then on to our overnight stay in the town of Alpine.

 Day 9: Alpine to San Antonio, Texas (358 miles)

 The back roads of western Texas are virtually traffic free and the sheer scale of this vast State really starts to become apparent.
 Small towns dot the road on our journey south and the odd wrangler may well be seen going about his daily business.
 Lunch will be in the busy town of Del Rio and our afternoon moves us on east to the thriving city of San Antonio, Texas.